irem-naz/MultiGpu-Exploration/FinalExec/README.md

 conda env create -f environment.yml
 ```

+## Understanding the MNIST Dataset
+The complete dataset has a load of 210 MB.
+Array X has 70000 data points with 784 features [shape = (70000,784)].
+There are 70000 labels, array y.

+Both of the arrays are divided into 75% - 25% where initial group is used for training and the latter is used for testing.
+The accuracy printing is disabled for the codes above, however, each model performs with >95% accuracy.

 ## Description of KKN_Example_int
 There are 4 files in this folder ```numpyFile.py, cudaFile.cu, cupyFile.py, hybridFile.py```.
 The default configuration for running each script by itself is
 ```sh